Model Explanation

 3.3 Freezing the encoder

-When fine-tuning on a new domain (e.g. switching from RGB natural images to 14-band satellite imagery), a common strategy is to freeze the encoder at first and only train the decoder.
+When fine-tuning on a new domain (e.g. switching from RGB natural images to 14-channel satellite imagery), a common strategy is to freeze the encoder at first and only train the decoder.
 This is much faster and prevents overfitting when labelled data is scarce.

 # Freeze all encoder parameters